Things to Do in Delhi 48 hours | Delhi Travel Guide

 Getting Around in Delhi

 Delhi is a city that’s well-connected by its public transportation.
-If you didn’t want to hire a driver for the day, then the local bus and metro are well-maintained, clean, safe and can be your best survival tools for getting around.
+If you didn’t want to splurge around 1500 Rupees to hire a driver for the day (booked through a travel agent, Uber or Ola Cabs), then the local bus and metro are well-maintained, clean, safe and can be your best survival tools for getting around.
 The metro system is fairly easy to use and there’s a map at each station.
 Alternate options: taxis, rickshaws (all are fair inexpensive but often haggling is required)

 Where to Stay in Delhi: